Welcome to WebmasterWorld Guest from 22.214.171.124

 That's where it's headed so the lack of the start button will be the least of your problems unless you jump ship to Linux.

 Before long I'll hazard a guess that the off-the-shelf PC from HP, Dell, etc. won't even allow the owner to be admin.

-Maybe I followed the tech press too well on this issue.
+Bill I think you are missing the point!Maybe I followed the tech press too well on this issue.
 If you thought the old Start Menu was coming back in 8.1 then you read something into the reports that was never "promised" by Microsoft, nor did it exist in any of the betas leading up to the RTM...which has been out for some time now.